eddiesTime/sme_app/raw_documentation.md

 ### Introduction

-Before we take a look at Flutter under the hood, we should get acquainted with some definitions.
+This section covers what Flutter is, what widgets are, and how they work together.

-So, what is Flutter?
+So, _what is Flutter?_

+### Definitions

 | :closed_book: | Flutter | Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase [[@FlutterBeautifulNative]](https://flutter.dev/) |
 | :-----------: | :-----: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |

-From the official Flutter documentation we learn that Flutter is declarative.
+The official Flutter documentation states that Flutter is declarative.

 > Flutter builds its user interface to reflect the current state of your app [[@StartThinkingDeclaratively]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/declarative)

-Therefore we can assume that Flutter follows the declarative programming paradigm.
-Declarative programming focuses on specifying the result of an operation rather than the computational processes it has to do to achieve the desired result [@10.5555/895948].
+Therefore I assume that Flutter follows the declarative programming paradigm.
+Declarative programming focuses on specifying the result of an operation rather than the computational processes it has to do to achieve the desired outcome [@10.5555/895948].

 Let's take a look at the theory of declarative programming in practice.

 ```dart
 void main() => Center(child: Text('Hello World'));